-The research is carried on within the framework of the following research groups and environments
+The research is carried on within the framework of the research groups and environments shown below.

 Education, learning, leadership and contexts where these concepts can be applied to are the core of the research environment Educational Leadership.
 This means that research objects are present in pre-schools and schools as well as in other parts of society.

 Studies in Childhood, Learning and Identity as Interactional Practices (CLIP)

 The research is directed to studies of childhood, learning and identities as socially situated interactional practices in relation to broader educational contexts.
 The research group has an explicit interest in the development of theory and method, and competencies within ethnomethodology, conversation analysis and discourse analysis.

 Research Unit for Studies in Educational Policy and Educational Philosophy (STEP)